nomeata/haskell-for-readers/haskell-for-readers.md

 --------------------------------

 The simplest form of data is numbers, and basic arithmetic is one way of creating new numbers from old numbers.
-{::comment}
-"data" and "numbers" are plural but "form" is singular, so I think that "are" should be "is".
-{:/comment}

 To play around with this, start the Haskell REPL (“read-eval-print-loop”) by running `ghci` (or maybe on [tryhaskell.org](https://tryhaskell.org/)), and enter some numbers, and some of the usual arithmetic operations: